 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Types of Pump Operator Jobs

 - Concrete Operator

 In the United States, there were 11,900 jobs for Pump Operator in 2016.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Pump Operator by 2026.
-There will be an estimated 1,700 positions for Pump Operator per year.
+The BLS estimates 1,700 yearly job openings in this field.

 The states with the most job growth for Pump Operator are North Dakota, Idaho, and Nevada.
 Watch out if you plan on working in Kentucky, North Carolina, or New Jersey.
 These states have the worst job growth for this type of profession.